For important information pertaining to Dual Enrollment dates and deadlines, visit https://www.pasco.k12.fl.us/oll/page/dual-enrollment.

 What happens if I fail my DE course?

-- Students are permitted one attempt per DE course; thus, grade forgiveness is not available for DE courses.
+- Students are permitted one attempt per DE course.
+Grade forgiveness is not available for DE courses.
 (A withdrawal counts as an attempt at a course.)
 Students must maintain an unweighted High School GPA of 3.0000 and PHSC GPA of 2.0000 in order to continue taking DE courses.
 GRADES FOR DE COURSES GO ON YOUR COLLEGE TRANSCRIPT.

 Can my parents check my grades?